20 Best Art Museums in the World

 Featured image: Guggenheim Museum of Bilbao, via Guggenheim Museum

 Berlin’s Hamburger Bahnhof Museum für Gegenwart (Museum for the Present) is a renowned contemporary art museum, part of the Berlin National Gallery, and the largest of six buildings housing its extensive holdings.
 It was opened in 1996 in a former railway station building, after Erich Marx, Berlin entrepreneur, donated his exceptional private collection of contemporary art to the city of Berlin.
-Since then Hamburger Bahnhof museum, considered as one of the world’s leading exhibition spaces for contemporary art, has been exhibiting modern and contemporary art through variety of temporary and permanent exhibitions, with works of great artists like Beuys, Kiefer, Rauschenberg, Haring and Warhol being on permanent display.
+Since then Hamburger Bahnhof museum, considered as one of the most famous art museums and world’s leading exhibition spaces for contemporary art, has been exhibiting modern and contemporary art through variety of temporary and permanent exhibitions, with works of great artists like Beuys, Kiefer, Rauschenberg, Haring and Warhol being on permanent display.
 Over the years the Hamburger Bahnhof expanded significantly, especially after Friedrich Christian Flick offered his comprehensive contemporary art collection, comprising of works by artists of the latter half of the twentieth century, as a long-term loan to the museum in 2004.